 The Company's financing comes mostly from share issuances.
-The success of these issuances depends on the venture capital markets, the investors' interest to exploration companies, and the price of metals.
+The success of these issuances depends on the venture capital markets, the investors' interest in exploration companies, and the price of metals.
 In order to continue its exploration activities and to support its current activities, the Company has to maintain its exposure within the financial community to realize new financings.
-During the three-month periods ended November 30, 2024 and the years ended August 31, 2024, the Company has not carried out any flow-through financing.
+During the six-month period ended February 28, 2025, the Company completed a flow-through financing for an amount of \$500,000 (\$nil during the year ended August 31, 2024).

-During the three-month period ended November 30, 2024, the Company had cash in the amount of \$45,621 compared to \$78,057 for the year ended August 31, 2024.
-The Company has no obligation toward flow-through expenditures as of December 31, 2024.
+During the six-month period ended February 28, 2025, the Company had cash in the amount of \$330,472 compared to \$78,057 for the year ended August 31, 2024.
+The Company has an obligation to spend an amount of \$483,528 in flow-through expenditures before December 31, 2025.

-The negative working capital was (\$85,071) as at November 30, 2024 compared to \$44,218 as at August 31, 2024.
+The negative working capital was (\$187,893) as at February 28, 2025 compared to \$44,218 as at August 31, 2024.
 From the management's point of view, the following elements of the working capital may directly impact the Company's needs for short term financing to pursue its activities: the cashing of the tax credit is unpredictable in time.

-During the three-month period ended November 30, 2024, the Company did not sell any part of its investments in marketable securities in a quoted mining exploration company (\$nil as at August 31, 2024).
+During the six-month period ended February 28, 2025, the Company did not sell any part of its investments in marketable securities in a quoted mining exploration company (\$nil as at August 31, 2024).